wood-b/ucb_thesis_template/README.md

 # bwood_ucb_thesis
-PhD Thesis

-This is all the text, figures, and data to compile my PhD thesis.
+This is an adaptation of the UCB thesis template.